HaldiH/tat/docs/user-guide/installation.md

 ### Via the command line interface

-TAT is a module and has a startup script, so you can run it with the following command:
+TAT is a module and has a startup script, so you can run it with the following command :

 ```shell
 python -m tat
 ```

-Or if the Python scripts are in your path:
+Or if the Python scripts are in your path :

 ```shell
 tat